 Do you know anyone whose humanitarian efforts in the maritime community deserve recognition?

 We want to hear the inspirational stories of these outstanding men and women.
 Nominate someone today!

 Nominations are being accepted from October 13, 2014 through October 31, 2014.
 The finalists will be selected by Old Pulteney and US Sailing and announced shortly afterwards.
 Finalists will be notified by telephone and/or email using the information provided in the nomination form.
 Please review the Terms & Conditions before nominating.

 The public will then have the opportunity to vote for the Old Pulteney Maritime Hero.
 Public voting for finalists will be from November 17, 2014 through December 12, 2014.
 The winner will be notified by telephone and/or email by December 19, 2014.
 The winner and a guest will be flown to an award ceremony in January, taking place at the 2015 National Sailing Programs Symposium in New Orleans, LA, where his/her contribution will be honored.

 Our Maritime Heritage

 Old Pulteney was founded in 1826 and is crafted at the Pulteney Distillery in Wick, Scotland.
-The distillery is located in the very far north of Scotland, by Wick's historic harbor, which was known for the barrels of silver (herring) and gold (whisky) which left the port in vast numbers during the 1800's, at a time when road links to the town were not established.
+The distillery is located in the Northern Region of Scotland, by Wick's historic harbor, which was known for the barrels of silver (herring) and gold (whisky) which left the port in vast numbers during the 1800's, at a time when road links to the town were not established.
 To this day, Old Pulteney matures its fine whisky in hand-selected oak casks, slowly capturing the unique character of this stunning landscape with its long seafaring history.
-The brand has a long standing association with the sea and is known as the Genuine Maritime Malt.
+The brand has a long-standing association with the sea and is known as the Genuine Maritime Malt.
 Through its partnership with US Sailing, Old Pulteney has the opportunity to share its rich heritage and fine expressions with the adult sailing community in the United States.